codeprintsdev/analyzer/README.md

 Nevertheless there is demand for creating prints from a repository (e.g. to give them as a present to each team member after reaching a major milestone).

-This is why we offer this client that can be used locally without having to make the code public or install any dependencies.
+This is why we offer a client that can be used locally without having to make any code public or install any dependencies.

 ## Usage

-1. Navigate to any Github repository.
+1. Navigate to any local git repository.
 2. Run the following command to generate a `codeprints.json` for the repo:

 ```
 docker run -v `pwd`/repo codeprints/client
 ```

-This will not parse any sensitive data.
-It is merely a wrapper around `git log --date=short-local --pretty=format:%ad`.
+(This will not parse any sensitive data.
+It is merely a wrapper around `git log --date=short-local --pretty=format:%ad`.)

-3. Upload the JSON file on codeprints.dev to render a print.
+3. Upload the JSON file to codeprints.dev to render a print.

 ## How the Github Contribution Timeline works